 How to start a market stall

-Setting up a market stall can be a great way to start a business: here's our Startups guide on how to set up a market stall and become a market trader
+Setting up a market stall can be a great way to start a business: Here's our Startups guide on how to become a market trader

 What is a market trader and who is it suited to?

 The rules and regulations for owning a market stall